2025 Game Recaps

 What we learned – Middlebury:

-• The Panthers’ Charlie English had a 22 yd pick six with 46 seconds left in the game to hold off Colby
+• The Panthers’ Charlie Grant had a 22 yd pick six with 46 seconds left in the game to hold off Colby

 • RB Connor McClellan rushed 21-152 yds and 2 TDs which included a key 66 yd TD run in the 4th quarter